corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 {{< warning >}}

-Version 4 of the finance CorDapp is split into two signed `.jar` files, `corda-finance-contracts.jar`, `corda-finance-workflows.jar`.
+Version 4 of the finance CorDapp is split into the following two signed `.jar` files:

+ * `corda-finance-contracts.jar`
+ * `corda-finance-workflows.jar`
-As there should only be one unique hashed version of `corda-finance-contracts.jar` (the hash of a contract `.jar` file undergoes strict security checking upon transaction resolution), we only publish a single instance of `corda-finance-contracts.jar` and this is from the open source repository.
+As there should only be one unique hashed version of `corda-finance-contracts.jar` (the hash of a contract `.jar` file undergoes strict security checking upon transaction resolution), only a single instance of `corda-finance-contracts.jar` is published, and this is from the open source repository.

-Please ensure any CorDapps that depend on `corda-finance-contracts.jar` reference this open source dependency as follows.
+Please ensure any CorDapps that depend on `corda-finance-contracts.jar` reference this open source dependency as follows:

 ```shell
 cordapp "$os_corda_release_distribution:corda-finance-contracts:$os_corda_release_version"